List of Rocko's Modern Life characters: Mr. Dupette

-Mr. Dupette is the lizard CEO of Conglom-O, the megacorporation whose motto is "We Own You".
+Antioch C. Dupette Also known as "Mr. Dupette" is a yellow alligator that is the CEO of Conglom-O, the megacorporation whose motto is "We Own You".
 Prior to this, he is the manager at Super Lot-O Comics in the episode "Canned", where he fires Rocko.
 It is unknown precisely when or how he became the CEO of Conglom-O. Some episodes showing flashbacks to Conglom-O's early years, such as when Rachel Bighead turned down her father's offer of a job at the company, remain consistent with Dupette's original appearance in "Canned", while others depict him as being with Conglom-O during events set well before the events of Canned.
-He also served as the main antagonist of Rocko’s Modern Life: Static Cling.
+He also served as the main antagonist of Rocko's Modern Life: Static Cling.

 Dupette is almost always shown picking his nose, although sometimes he has a personal assistant pick his nose for him (most of the time, his right-hand man, Mr. Noway).
 Despite his official job title of "Slimy Boss" and propensity for firing executives on a whim for the most insane reasons, Dupette is a staunch environmentalist thanks to Rocko's efforts (in the episode "Zanzibar") and he also secretly enjoys performing as a clown at children's birthday parties (in the episode "Closet Clown").
 He is also a golf pro and, as his original job suggests, a big comic book fan.

 In the comic book, Dupette appears in the second story of Volume #1 and is never identified by name.
-In the comic, an elephant named Donald Frump (a parody of Donald Trump) serves as Mr. Bighead's boss.
+In the comic, Donald Frump serves as Mr. Bighead's boss.